New South Wales Consolidated Acts

 (1) A visiting practitioner appointed by a public health organisation who is charged with having committed, or is convicted of, a serious sex or violence offence must, within 7 days of the charge being laid or the conviction, report that fact in writing to the chief executive of the organisation.

-Note: The term "serious sex or violence offence" is defined in the Dictionary to mean an offence involving sexual activity, acts of indecency, physical violence or the threat of physical violence that:
+"serious sex or violence offence" is defined in the Dictionary to mean an offence involving sexual activity, sexual touching or a sexual act, physical violence or the threat of physical violence that--

 (a) if committed in New South Wales, is punishable by imprisonment for 12 months or more, or